 Some cats like to hear the sound of their own voice echoing off the walls or in the bathtub.
 Other cats like to revisit places in the house where they once caught something, like a spider or insect.
-By observing your cat's behavior closely, you may be able to understand what it is doing in the corner and why.
+By observing your cat's behavior closely, you may be able to understand why she is hiding in the corner.

-Outside the Litter Box
+Outside the litter box

 The litter box should be accessible and regularly cleaned, and if the household has a new cat, the others may refuse to share the same litter box.
-Urine is used as a calling card to other cats, and is a more distinct marker in the corner than in the open center, which is another reason your cat may be in the corner.
+Urine is used as a calling card to other cats, and is a more distinct marker in the corner than in the open center, which is another reason you may find your cat in the corner.

-It is a good idea to find out the date of the cat's last check up and make sure the check up covered any problems relative to its age such as diabetes, kidney and heart problems.
+It is a good idea to find out the date of the cat's last check-up and make sure the exam covered any problems relative to its age such as diabetes, kidney, and heart problems.
 Older cats do become somewhat inactive, but a sudden change could point to an internal health issue.

 The cat may be actively interested in the corner as well.
 If the cat is meowing or making noise in the corner, you may see if it is trying to get your attention, or simply sensing something else there.
 Cats sometimes like the sound of their own meow.
 Elderly cats with poor hearing sometimes meow into corners to amplify the sound.
-It is possible that the cat is simulating feline company or simple entertaining itself.
+It is possible that the cat is simulating feline company or simply entertaining herself.

-She could also be listening to creatures inside the walls, such as mice, bats or even squirrels, but this is much less likely because you would also be able to hear rodents yourself.
+She could also be listening to creatures inside the walls, such as mice, bats, or even squirrels, but this is much less likely because you would also be able to hear rodents yourself.
 Even if there are not any insects your cat may even remember finding an insect there before, and continue looking in the same spot later.

 Cats and all other animals sense the world differently than humans.
 The corner may hold the cat's interest for another reason.
-Some cats are interested the shadows in the corners, cast by the molding on the ceiling or the furniture.
+Some cats are interested in the shadows in the corners, cast by the molding on the ceiling or the furniture.
 Others often stare into space or at the wall for some time, only to look away abruptly after 15 minutes.